rmde7777/SLOS-GIMPainter/README.md

 # Project Name
 The project name = `My Name Abbreviation` + `GIMP` + `Painter`

-- If the word `Brushes` is used, it will be the same as the Brushes (brush shape) name in GIMP.
-This project may be misunderstood as a brush shape.
-- If the word `Presets` is used, the function of the project will not be clearly explained, and the Presets range is too large.

-So choose to use the word `Painter` to better explain the function of the project.
+- The word `Painter` to better explain the function of the project.
 GIMP is adjacent to the `P` in Painter, so the two `P` are merged.

 The name of the project is **SLOS-GIMPainter**